THE 13th CASEE CONFERENCE AT TECHNICAL UNIVERSITY OF MOLDOVA

 Special information for PhD students

 PhD students from CASEE universities are specially invited to submit an abstract for a poster or oral presentation in one of the subthemes of the conference.
 The conference is a great opportunity to discuss their research findings in an international community because it provides international feedback.
-The deadline for the submission of the abstracts is 31th of January 2023.
-Up to 20 PhD students will be exempt from the conference fee based on the evaluation of submitted abstracts; the students will be notified about the fee waiver by 31st March 2023.
+The deadline for the submission of the abstracts is 30th of April 2023.
+Up to 20 PhD students will be exempt from the conference fee based on the evaluation of submitted abstracts; the students will be notified about the fee waiver by 30th April 2023.

 CLICK HERE FOR ONLINE SUBMISSION